Terrel Williams keeps himself to himself these days, but that’s no surprise due to the barracking aimed at him over Prichard Colon.

 Williams won three times before losing to Thomas Dulorme in 2019.
 He hasn’t been seen in a ring since.
 The only clue into how Williams is mentally was an interview from four years ago.

-Speaking to The Ring Magazine in 2018, Williams explained how that fight, although nothing in the manner Colon had to endure, affected him every day.
+Speaking to The Ring Magazine in 2018, Williams explained how that fight, although nothing in the manner Colon had to endure, affected him daily.

 “I pray for Prichard every day.
 That’s never going to change.
 I wish him nothing but peace and health.
 No one wants what happened to Prichard to happen to anybody.
 All boxers are brothers.
 I would never intentionally harm someone like that,” Williams told The Ring.